Digital Community Manager (16 hours p/w, part-time, fixed term)

 Henna edits Media Diversified online and manages the running of the organisation.
-She is also a director of the Bare Lit festival of writing and a doctoral candidate at Goldsmiths college.
+She is also a director of the Bare Lit festival of writing and a doctoral candidate at Goldsmiths college where she is researching the gender-geopolitics of internet access.
 In a previous life she started and ran restaurants for five years.
 Henna has a degree in History & Politics (SOAS), a masters in Global Politics (RHUL) and a masters with distinction in Politics & Communication (LSE).
-She is a fellow of the social entrepreneurship programme, On Purpose.

 @hennazb / email@example.com